kurguz-vladimir/cibox.org/README.md

 Yes, that's offered by any CI service.

 The only difference -
-you can manually control everything.
+you can manually control everything in Real Time!

 Just as you do on your computer.